by Todd Walker

 Hone your abilities.
 Coach John Wooden once said, “Ability is a poor man’s wealth.”
 You don’t have to be wealthy to be prepared.
 Skills trump gadgets.

 Ability comes from experience and practice.
-Doing the stuff.
-Turn off the TV or computer (ONLY after you’ve finished my article) and get outside and practice bushcraft skills.
+Doing the Stuff.
+Turn off the TV or computer (ONLY after you’ve finished my article) and get outside and practice woodcraft or camping skills.
 Take a kid fishing/hunting.
 Walk your lawn and identify common weeds that might be useful for meds or food.
 You do have weeds in your yard right?
 I know exactly were to find plantain in my yard for the occasional tick bite or skin irritation.
 It’s an amazing wild weed!

-Quit wishing you had the latest shiny object some experts say you need.
-Time spent developing yourself helps dissolve prepper envy.
+Quit wishing you had the latest shiny survival object some experts say you need.
+Time spent developing skills helps dissolve prepper envy.